HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 <div xmlns="http://www.w3.org/1999/xhtml" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
 	<blockquote class="stu-note">
 		<b>Provenance Mapping</b>
-		<p>This publication does <b>not</b> provide definitive CDA ↔ FHIR guidance on when resource attributes (e.g. AllergyIntolerance.recorder) vs. dedicated Provenance resources (e.g. Provenance targeting an AllergyIntolerance resource) should be used for documenting data provenance.
-We welcome feedback on this topic from implementers.</p>
+		<p>This publication does <b>not</b> provide definitive CDA ↔ FHIR guidance on when resource attributes (e.g. AllergyIntolerance.recorder) vs. dedicated Provenance resources (e.g. Provenance targeting an AllergyIntolerance resource) should be used for documenting data provenance.</p>
+    <p>In addition, this guide does not address how author and other provenance context conduction should work from C-CDA to FHIR.
+We welcome feedback on the topic of provenance from implementers.</p>
 	</blockquote>
 </div>